dphilipson/typescript-fsa-reducers/README.md

 const addBalance = actionCreator<number>("ADD_BALANCE");
 const setIsFrozen = actionCreator<boolean>("SET_IS_FROZEN");
 ```
-Using vanilla `typescript-fsa`, you might define a reducer as follows:
+Using vanilla `typescript-fsa`, we might define a reducer as follows:
 ```ts
 import { Action } from "redux";
 import { isType } from "typescript-fsa";